tonaljs/tonal/README.md

 [![license](https://img.shields.io/npm/l/tonal.svg)](https://www.npmjs.com/package/tonal)
 [![tonal](https://img.shields.io/badge/tonal-lib-yellow.svg)](https://www.npmjs.com/package/tonal)

-Tonal is a collection of libraries to create and manipulate tonal elements of music (pitches, chords, scales and keys).
+`tonal` is a collection of libraries to create and manipulate tonal elements of music (pitches, chords, scales and keys).
 It deals with abstractions (not actual music) and while is designed for algorithmic composition and music generation, can be used to develop any kind of midi or audio software:

 ```js
 var tonal = require('tonal/pitch')